Jez-design/eclipse/wp-content/plugins/wp-cerber/readme.txt

 == Changelog ==

+= 8.9.3 =
+Improved: The scanner: now checksums generated using manually uploaded ZIP archives have priority over the remote ones.
+Improved: You can configure exceptions for WP Cerber's anti-spam by disabling its code on selected WordPress pages.
+Improved: New diagnostic messages were added for better troubleshooting issues with ZIP archives uploaded in the scanner.
+Fixed: A vulnerability that affects WP Cerber's two-factor authentication (2FA) mechanism.
+Fixed: A bug that prevents uploading ZIP archives on the scan results page if the filename contains multiple dots.
+Fixed: Fixed admin message "Error: Sorry, that username is not allowed." which is wrongly displayed on the user edit page while updating users with prohibited usernames.
+Fixed: Not detecting malformed REST API requests with a question mark in this format: /wp-json?

 = 8.9 =
 Improved: An updated scan statistic and filtering widget.
 Dynamically displays the most important issues with sorting.